ProsperasTeam/sdk-dist/README.md

 ```

 ## iOS
-1. Drag the SCSSDKiOS.xcframework folder from Finder where you downloaded it to the Frameworks folder in your XCode project.
+1. Drag the ProsperasSDKiOS.xcframework folder from Finder where you downloaded it to the Frameworks folder in your XCode project.
-2. Add `import SCSSDKiOS` at the top of the .swift file where you will be calling the SCS SDK.
+2. Add `import ProsperasSDKiOS` at the top of the .swift file where you will be calling the Prosperas SDK.
 3. Where you want to initiate metdata analysis, call one of the following functions depending on your needs:
-   a. `let sdk = await SCSSDKiOS.scoreRefOnly(scsapikey: "", scsurl: "")`
+   a. `let sdk = await ProsperasSDKiOS.scoreRefOnly(Prosperasapikey: "", Prosperasurl: "")`
-   b. `let sdk = await SCSSDKiOS.score(scsapikey: "", scsurl: "")`
+   b. `let sdk = await ProsperasSDKiOS.score(Prosperasapikey: "", Prosperasurl: "")`
-4. Set the scsapikey to the SCS API Key that was provided to you by your SCS contact.
-Leave the SCS URL empty unless your SCS contact provides a different URL.
+4. Set the Prosperasapikey to the Prosperas API Key that was provided to you by your Prosperas contact.
+Leave the Prosperas URL empty unless your Prosperas contact provides a different URL.

-## SCSSDK
+## ProsperasSDK
-Initializes the SCSSDK with base parameters for the mobile app using the SDK and the particular mobile device.
+Initializes the ProsperasSDK with base parameters for the mobile app using the SDK and the particular mobile device.
 ### Parameters:
--	Authorization Key: Unique key provided to your organization to allow you to access the SCS Platform.
+-	Authorization Key: Unique key provided to your organization to allow you to access the Prosperas Platform.
--	API URL:  Optional URL string specifying the location of the SCS API.
+-	API URL:  Optional URL string specifying the location of the Prosperas API.
 ### Returns:
--	Initialized SCSSDK object.
+-	Initialized ProsperasSDK object.
 # Metadata Scoring Integration
 ## Score
 The Score function is used to collect alternative data from a consumer’s mobile device and retrieve a credit risk score based on that metadata.
 The Score function verifies that the user has provided the necessary consent to the required permissions.
 These permissions include permission (1) to read contacts, (2) to read calendar, and (3) to read photos and media.
 If the correct permissions have not been granted, the score function will terminate.
-The Score function then collects the necessary metadata, interacts with the SCS platform, and returns a score and probability of default.
+The Score function then collects the necessary metadata, interacts with the Prosperas platform, and returns a score and probability of default.
 ### Parameters:
 -	Application Context: The current mobile application’s context to enable permission checks and metadata gathering.
 -	At least one of the following unique identifiers -- Email is preferred: